 Marinoni Cycles was founded by the master frame builder Giuseppe Marinoni.
 They build handmade bicycles in Quebec, Canada since 1974.
-Giuseppe Marinoni personally hand paints all his frames.
-He is also a keen cyclist – he broke the hour record for 74-79 age group on October 20, 2012.
+Giuseppe Marinoni personally hand-paints all his frames.
+Marinoni is also a keen cyclist – he broke the hour record for the 74-79 age group on October 20, 2012.

 Mars Cycles was founded by Casey Sussman.
 The company is 2015 NAHBS (North American Handmade Bicycle Show) peoples choice award winner and builds custom fillet brazed and lugged modern steel frames.